A Sparkling Night on the Water~ Bioluminescence Night Paddle $68

 I would like to welcome you to our popular kayaking adventure in Elkhorn Slough National Marine Estuary.
 The protected water of the Slough is an ideal place to observe some of California's finest coastal resources.
 Sea otters, harbor seals, sea lions and an array of birds can be seen at close range.
 With 90% of California's wetlands loss to development, Elkhorn Slough offers a special opportunity to observe a biologically rich and critically endangered habitat.

-Plan on meeting at the public boat launch ramp in North Moss Landing Harbor just behind Monterey Bay Kayaks (2360 Hwy One) .
+Plan on meeting at the public boat launch ramp in North Moss Landing Harbor just behind Monterey Bay Kayaks (2360 Hwy One) at 4:30pm.
 We will be using double sea kayaks which are very stable and easy to use.
 No previous kayaking experience is necessary.

 Looking for a place to stay nearby?
 Here are some suggestions: places to stay

 Refunds are given when cancellations are made at least 10 days in advance of trip date.
 A full refund will be given if the trip is cancelled due to inclement weather ( high winds or rain; not light mist or fog).
 Release forms will be discussed and signed before launching our boats.

 As far as things to bring, here are a few suggestions I can offer:

 * Dress in layers -- Fleece, capilene, silk or wool are good insulators; bring a warm top that can be put on if cool weather (fog) approaches; a sweatshirt is adequate.

 * Long pants or shorts- sweat pants that can be rolled up work well; an outer shell of nylon material dries quickly, but jeans get soggy and are not recommended.